 CONTENT OF THE BOOK

 The book includes a unique look at the intersection of historical contexts and mental health challenges experienced among Latinx communities from México, Guatemala, Honduras, and El Salvador.
 The book also provides useful resources and recommendations for mental health providers and clinical educators to better serve Latinx populations.
-The chapters on identified countries address specific historical events of the country, migration patterns, indigenous communities, settlement patterns in the U.S., demographics, cultural values as well as mental health and substance use-related issues.
+The chapters on identified countries address specific historical events of the country, migration patterns, indigenous communities, settlement patterns in the U.S., demographics, cultural values, mental health, and substance use-related issues.

 BENEFITS FOR MENTAL HEALTH CLINICIANS